Stairs of Jawahar kala kendra

 Walls | © Addison Godel

 The center is an analog of Jaipur’s original city plan drawn up by the Maharaja, a scholar, mathematician, and astronomer, Jai Singh the Second, in the mid-17th century.
 His city plan, guided by the Shipla Shastras, was based on the ancient Vedic mandala of nine squares or houses representing the nine planets, including two imaginary ones: Ketu and Rahu.
-Due to the hill’s presence, one of the squares was transposed to the east, and two of the squares were amalgamated to house the palace.
+Due to the hill’s presence, one of the squares was transposed to the east, and two were amalgamated to house the palace.

 The design of Jawahar Kala Kendra comes from the city of Jaipur itself, which was based on the nine squares each representing nine planets.